EdwinWenink/archive_fever/content/posts/4-P_NP.md

 Conversely, since we do have the intuition that P $\neq$ NP, proving membership of NP-hard is a good indication (not proof!) that the problem is verifiable but does not have a polynomial time algorithm for deciding it (P membership).

-## All or nothing!
+## All or nothing

 To recap shortly: there are some problems that we can verify quite easily in polynomial time, but for which we do not have a polynomial time algorithm for actually finding a solution.
 An example was the graph 3-colouring problem.
 We ask ourselves: do we not have an algorithm for deciding that problem because we simply have not found it yet (so possibly P=NP), or because the problem is so hard that there simply cannot be any efficient algorithms (P$\neq$NP)?

 We have also considered that proving that a P algorithm exists is doable by actually providing such an algorithm, while proving that it does not exist is extremely hard.
 What could be a tactic?